brev/numenta-web/numenta.com/pages/events/2016/05/12/neuro-tech-x-meetup-featuring-jeff-hawkins.md

 build intelligent machines.
 This approach, which is not just biologically inspired, but biologically constrained, is based on the understanding that the brain is the only example we have of an intelligent system.

+> *What is Intelligence, that a Machine Might Have Some?*

 While there’s more work to be done, Numenta has made great progress toward a computational theory of the neocortex called HTM.
 At the core of HTM are